CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“H319 (eye irritation Cat 2) in SDS §2.
-Pump-spray application at windshield height creates a credible spray-mist exposure pathway.
-Safety glasses match the SDS chemistry.”
+“H319 (eye irritation Cat 2) confirmed in SDS §2.
+Pump-spray at windshield height creates a credible eye-contact pathway · safety glasses match the SDS chemistry.”

 — Gtechniq